tskit-dev/msprime/docs/ancestry.md

 {ref}`Hudson coalescent<sec_ancestry_models_hudson>`.
-The ``k`` parameter is measured in units of **physical distance**, and it's therefore important to note that the effects of ``k`` (and in particular, how close an approximation to the standard coalescent you get) depend on the other parameters to your simulation.
+The ``k`` parameter is measured in units of **physical distance**, and it's therefore important to note that the effects of ``k`` (and in particular, how closely the standard coalescent is approximated) depend on the other parameters in your simulation.

 In general, smaller values of ``k`` are expected to correspond to faster simulation times.